Kim Hye-soo: 2012–2015: Film success

 In 2012, she reunited with Tazza director Choi Dong-hoon in The Thieves.
-Set among the casinos of Macau, the heist film became one of the highest grossing films in Korean cinema history.
-Kim won Top Excellence Award, Actress in Film at 20th Korean Culture and Entertainment Awards This was followed with a supporting role in Han Jae-rim's historical film The Face Reader.
+Set amongst the casinos of Macau, the heist film became one of the highest-grossing films in Korean cinema history.
+Kim won the Award for Best Actress in a Film at the 20th Korean Culture and Entertainment Awards This was followed with a supporting role in Han Jae-rim's historical film The Face Reader.

-In 2013, she headlined the romantic comedy The Queen of Office (also known as Goddess of the Workplace), an adaptation of 2007 Japanese drama Haken no Hinkaku ("Pride of the Temp").
+In 2013, she headlined the romantic comedy The Queen of Office (also known as Goddess of the Workplace), an adaptation of the 2007 Japanese drama Haken no Hinkaku ("Pride of the Temp").

-Kim next starred in Coin Locker Girl (also known as Chinatown) in 2015, a rare female-driven noir film.
+Kim next starred in Coin Locker Girl (also known as Chinatown) in 2015, the rare female-driven noir film.
 She said she didn't mind looking unattractive for her role as a ruthless crime boss, with makeup artists adding age spots to her face, gray to her hair, and flab to her stomach and hips with prostheses.
 Kim said it was "mentally agonizing" deciding whether to accept the role, but once she did, she felt "a surge of excitement" every time she stepped onto the set, and considered the film "a new challenge that (made her) heart race and (scared her) at the same time."

 2016–present: Return to television and film

 Kim made her small-screen comeback in 2016 with tvN's Signal, which was both critically and commercially successful.
-Kim acted opposite Lee Je-hoon and Cho Jin-woong as Cha Soo-hyun, first woman police officer in the Special Task Force, later become the leader of the Seoul cold case squad.
+Kim as Cha Soo-hyun, acted opposite Lee Je-hoon and Cho Jin-woong as the first female police officer in the Special Task Force, later becoming the leader of the Seoul Cold Case Aquad.
 She won Best Actress at the 52nd Baeksang Arts Awards and the tvN10 Awards for her performance.